 Third parties who object to the registration of a mark in a pending application must never contact an examining attorney directly, either by telephone or in writing.
 Instead, they may submit a written request to the USPTO entitled "LETTER OF PROTEST."
-The Office recommends that letters of protest be filed electronically via the Trademark Electronic Application System (“TEAS”).
-See TMEP §1715.04(a).
-A separate letter of protest, including relevant evidence, must be submitted for each application being protested.
-Each letter of protest must include the name and address of the protestor so that a response may be sent.
+The letter of protest should include only a simple statement of the proposed legal grounds for refusing registration or issuing a requirement, with succinct, factual, objective evidence to support the refusal or requirement, and should not include arguments.

 Because letters of protest are not part of the official application record, they must be properly designated and submitted to the USPTO.
 In order to ensure their proper routing and processing, the Office recommends that letters of protest be filed electronically via the Trademark Electronic Application System ("TEAS").
 A separate letter of protest, including relevant evidence, must be filed for each individual application that is being protested.
 See TMEP §1715.04(a), (b) regarding the nature and format of evidence to be included with a Letter of Protest.
 In TEAS, the Letter of Protest form can be accessed by clicking on the link entitled "Petition Forms" at http://www.uspto.gov/trademarks/teas/.
 Otherwise, letters of protest should be faxed to the attention of the Deputy Commissioner for Trademark Examination Policy to the following fax number: 571-273-0032.
 This is the only fax number that may be used.
 Letters of protest may not be submitted by e-mail.
 Failure to submit the letter of protest properly may result in it being considered untimely.

 Letters of protest with significant amounts of evidence may be sent via the United States Postal Service as first class mail, and addressed as follows: